xrdocs/application-hosting/_tutorials/2016-09-08-grpc-in-python-for-ios-xr.md

 ```shell
 cd examples
 ```
-Lets first understand the json file we are going to use.
-The json below is based off the yang model provided by Cisco: <https://github.com/YangModels/yang/blob/master/vendor/cisco/xr/611/Cisco-IOS-XR-ipv4-bgp-cfg.yang>.
+Let's first understand the json file we are going to use.
+The JSON below is based off the YANG model provided by Cisco: <https://github.com/YangModels/yang/blob/master/vendor/cisco/xr/611/Cisco-IOS-XR-ipv4-bgp-cfg.yang>.

-You can walk through the heirachy using pyang, and create a json model similar to the example below. <https://github.com/mbj4668/pyang/wiki/TreeOutput>
+You can walk through the hierachy using [pyang](https://github.com/mbj4668/pyang), and create a JSON model similar to the example below. <https://github.com/mbj4668/pyang/wiki/TreeOutput>

-This json model is for a bgp cfg.
-We can see that it is defining a bgp instance and a single neighbor.
+This JSON model is for a BGP configuration.
+We can see that it is defining a BGP instance and a single neighbor.

 ```shell
 vagrant@vagrant-ubuntu-trusty-64:/vagrant/ios-xr-grpc-python/examples$ cat snips/bgp_start.json